okd-project/okd-operator-pipeline/README.md

 - make okd-lint
 - make okd-build
 - make okd-test
+- make okd-deploy
-- make okd-bundle
+- make okd-bundle (operator pipeline only)

 The pipeline uses 2 tasks (with steps)

 - operator
 - clone-and-patch
-  - get-id (appends timestamp to version)
 - install (make okd-install)
 - lint (make okd-lint)
 - build (make okd-build)
 - test (make okd-test)
-  - build-operator (buildah-build)
-  - push-operator (buildah-push)
+- deploy (make okd-deploy)
-  - make-bundle (make okd-bundle)
+- bundle (make okd-bundle)
-  - build-bundle (buildah-build)
-  - push-bundle (buildah-push)

 - operand
 - clone-and-patch
-  - install
+- install (make okd-install)
-  - lint
+- lint (make okd-lint)
+- build (make okd-build)
+- test (make okd-test)
+- deploy (make okd-deploy)

-The reason for the separation into 2 tasks is that the make/buildah tasks can be re-used to build operands (i.e in the node-observability-operator we have an operand (agent) that is required)
+The reason for the separation into 2 tasks is that the make tasks can be re-used to build operands (i.e in the node-observability-operator we have an operand (agent) that is required)

 A custom golang image is used with the relevant dependencies to execute the various make recipes

-The persistent volume and peristent volume claim mounts the golang pkg directory and .cache directories to speed up builds.
+The persistent volume and persistent volume claim mounts the golang pkg directory and .cache directories to speed up builds.

 The pipeline admin will be required to copy the $HOME/.cache/go-build, $HOME/.cache/golangci-lint and $GOPATH/pkg directories to the build-cache pv